MaudBoucherit/donor_detection/diary.md

 Since only three variables are concerned with the missing values, I will decide what amount of effort to put in NA imputation according to those variables importance for the prediction.
 If the variables have a low predictive effect, I won't use a fancy way of imputing.

 *Note to myself*: I should put a warning when the input contains missing values, or values in a different datatype/range.
 Then, give a choice: go back and change the value, or continue knowing the value will be imputed.

+---
+## Day 2
+Thursday 31st January

+Did the univariate analysis for both numeric and categorical variables:
+- numeric: the capital variables have a lot of 0: more than 95%!
+They might not be useful at all for the prediction, to be determine.
+- categorical: some categories have very few observations.
+I might group categories together.